desctable/desctable/README.md

 -   always show N
 -   if there are factors, show %
--   if there are normally distributed variables (`length > 30 && shapiro.test > .1`, provided with the `is.normal` function), show Mean and SD
+-   if there are normally distributed variables, show Mean and SD
 -   if there are non-normally distributed variables, show Median and IQR

-For each variable in the table, compute the relevant statistical functions in that list (non-applicable functions will safely return *NA*).
+For each variable in the table, compute the relevant statistical functions in that list (non-applicable functions will safely return `NA`).

-So, how does it work, and how can **you** adapt this behavior to your liking?
+How does it work, and how can you adapt this behavior to your needs?

-`desctable` takes an optional **stats** argument.
+`desctable` takes an optional *stats* argument.
 This argument can either be:

 -   an automatic function to select appropriate statistical functions
 -   or a named list of